 - What makes you better than other agents?

 - Do you have any references from past clients?

-If you’re a fan of DIY projects, you might opt to sell your house without a realtor.
-That’s known in the real estate world as for sale by owner (FSBO).
-To get started, it’s best to become familiar with the home selling process.
+If you’re a fan of DIY, you might opt to sell your house without a Realtor.
+This is known in the real estate world as “for sale by owner,” or FSBO.
+To get started, try to become as familiar as possible with the home selling process.